SkynetLabs/blocker/README.md

 # Sync

-A portal operator can bootstrap the blocklist by defining a set of portal urls in the environment variable `BLOCKER_PORTALS_SYNC`, which is a comma separated list of portal URLs.
-The blocker will periodically fetch the blocklist and merge it with the local database of hashes.
+A portal operator can bootstrap his portal's blocklist by defining a set of portal urls to sync with.
+The portal urls have to be defined in the environment variable `BLOCKER_PORTALS_SYNC`, which is a comma separated list of portal URLs.

+The blocker will periodically sync the blocklist and merge it with the local database of hashes.

 # AllowList